 Brainstem and cerebellum developmental alterations are frequently observed in both SIUDS and SIDS.
 These defects are more widespread and more intensive as earlier is the death.

 Frequent is the hypoplasia of the arcuate nucleus, a component of the ventral surface of the medulla oblongata which partecipates in chemoreception (1-4).
-This hypoplasia is associated in sudden intra-partum deaths to hypodevelopment of the parabrachial/di Kölliker-Fuse complex, that has an important function during intrauterine life, inhibiting the response of central and peripheral chemoreceptors, and therefore any respiratory reflex.
+This hypoplasia is associated in sudden intra-partum deaths to hypodevelopment of the Kölliker-Fuse nucleus, that has an important function during intrauterine life inhibiting the response of central and peripheral chemoreceptors, and therefore any respiratory reflex.
 After birth, the Kölliker-Fuse becomes active as a respiratory center (5,6).
-The agenesis of the parafacial nucleus, a "pre-inspiratory" center, is frequently observed in unexpected fetal deaths, in association with the hypoplasia of the arcuate nucleus (7).
+The agenesis/hypoplasia of the parafacial nucleus, a "pre-inspiratory" center, is frequently observed in unexpected fetal deaths, in association with the hypoplasia of the arcuate nucleus (7).

-Significant changes in the cerebellum are the delayed maturation of the cortex layers and of the deep nuclei (8,9), and in the cerebral cortex (prefrontal area) the immaturity and the decreased number of pyramidal cells (10).
+Delayed maturation of the cortex layers and of the deep nuclei of the cerbellum (8,9), and the immaturity with decreased number of pyramidal cells in the cerebral cortex (prevalently in the prefrontal area) are signigicant findings.
+(10).

-Among the functional alterations, defective expression of neurotransmitters was diagnosed in the brainstem, particularly of catecholamines in the locus coeruleus (11), and of the somatostatin in the hypoglossus nucleus (12), besides altered apoptotic programs in the cerebellum, and precisely in the Purkinje and internal granular layers of the cerebellar cortex as well as in the dentate nucleus (8,9).
+Among the functional alterations, defective expression of neurotransmitters are frequently observed in the brainstem, particularly of catecholamines in the locus coeruleus (11), and of the somatostatin in the hypoglossus nucleus (12), besides altered apoptotic programs in the cerebellum (8,9).